DesiredDreams/Read-Page-Before-int/README.md

 -problamatic creaters/ppl who supports them

+-Proshippers. you all disgust me vro idgaf what the reason is proshipping was never a good thing.

 # some info about me + fav ships + fandoms!!

 -Fandoms: batim,dw,fpe,phighting,regre,tadc,pressure,hb,squid game,fnaf,crk (theres prob more i just forgot abt em..)

 INFO!!

--The name Nix n Yumi is ONLY allowed for close friends or if i allowed u 2 call me that unless i didnt pls DONT call me that as in i will ignore u or hide u ty<3
+-The name Nix n Yumi is ONLY allowed for close friends or if i allowed u 2 call me that unless i didnt pls DONT call me that as in i will ignore u or hide u ty<3,,yh yh ik what ur thinking "oh ur just over reacting" yh so what? you wouldnt like if people called u by a name u dont like would u? i just actually do smth abt it ty,,

 -#1 Sprouts kinner<333

--often misspelling stuff by purpose or accident + bad grammar sometimes ignore that mb chat
+-often misspelling stuff by purpose or accident + bad grammar sometimes ignore that mb chat ^^`

--Les/Bi + Trans fem (yeah yeah in sexuality questioning stage rn✋💔)
+-Lesbian + Transfem

 -15-19yr old

--I dont voice/facetime call pls dont ever ask i only vc with close friends
+-I dont voice call neither face time if by any chance i add u on dc or tell u my user pls dont try forcing me 2 call u if im ready 2 call u ill let you know

--Lowk antisoc + ADHD.
+-Lowk antisoc + ADHD,,

 -silly emoji + face user :P (sometimes heh..)

 -Cosplayer+Multishipper+Multifandom

--Often freaky/flirty around friends if ur uncomfy with that just tell me n ill stop<333
+-Often freaky/flirty around friends if ur uncomfy with that just tell me n ill stop<333 (really tell me i wont get mad!)

--I often swear/bypass btw gulps,,

-Ships!!
+-i often bypass or swear so if ur perchance sensitive 2 it or simple dont like it tell me that 2 ill try not to swear around u

+Ships yayay

 -Flowerberry